Gravitational Background of Alice-Vortices and R7-Branes: Asymptotic Solutions

 This condition also fixes the $h$ expansion in \eqref{hSol} to be

 where we define $q = q_x + i q_y$.
 Although \eqref{aDefs} implies that $q = a$, we prefer the above form because we have replaced the arbitrary parameter $a$ by the dipole moment $q$, which is a physical quantity.
+Thus, by assuming that $T_{ab}$ only has a monopole source centered at the origin, we are able to fix half of the remaining $c_i$'s in the $\tau$ expansion, while also fixing the warp factor solutions entirely in terms of physical data.

 We can give a similar interpretation of the higher order terms appearing in \eqref{fSol} as well as those in the power series expansion of $h$.
-These contributions specify higher-order multipole moments of the brane, so that a $2^n$-pole contributes terms to the energy-momentum tensor of the schematic form $T^{(\mathrm{brane})}_{\mu\nu} \supset q^{n-1}\nabla^{n-1} \delta_{g}(\vec{r})$ (we leave implicit all possible index contractions).
+These contributions specify higher-order multipole moments of the brane, so that a $2^n$-pole contributes terms to the energy-momentum tensor of the schematic form $T^{(\mathrm{brane})}_{ij} \supset q^{n}\partial^{n} \delta_{g}(\overrightarrow{g})$.
 Indeed, one way to generate examples of this sort is to first begin with the background with a leading order dipole moment in the transverse direction.
 Under the holomorphic map $z \mapsto z^{n}$, we generate a new solution, and the monopole term shifts as $\mu \mapsto n \mu$.
 The original dipole is then replaced by a leading order $2^n$-pole configuration.
-For more general polynomial maps $z \mapsto \psi(z)$, the zeros of $\psi(z)$ specify the locations of the monopole sources.
-Note that to still have $\tau \mapsto - \overline{\tau}$ far from all sources means that $\psi(z)$ is an odd degree polynomial.
+For more general holomorphic maps $z \mapsto \psi(z)$, the zeros of $\psi(z)$ specify the locations of the monopole sources.
+An analysis of the next few higher orders in our solutions indicates that the higher longitudinal moments (components of $T_{ab}^{(\mathrm{brane})}$)can likely also be set to zero by tuning the new arbitrary constants that appear at each order in the asymptotic series expansion.

 With the identification of $a$ as the transverse dipole source, we can also make statements about the radius of convergence of our solutions.
 Observe that $h$ and $\tau$ are essentially series expansions in $q/r$.
 Since the $c_i$'s are $\order{1}$, we can expect the expansions to converge in the region $r > r_0$ with $r_0 \sim a$ up to some numerical factor.
 In most settings with physical relevance, we expect that the components of the dipole moment, particularly in the transverse direction, are significantly smaller than the monopole coefficient, which is itself $\order{1}$.
 This is because the monopole term corresponds to the brane tension, whereas the dipole term reflects microscopic asymmetry.
 We can therefore infer that our asymptotic series solutions are valid over a wide range of $r$, at least up to the region where we can begin to resolve the microscopics that source the dipole moment.
 Evidently, this nearly matches the region where the solution for $f$ is valid.